From EUR 385

 Day 4: Cycling through the history: ride along the narrow-gauge railway from Mostar to Hutovo Blato

 Today's ride starts in Mostar and ends in Hutovo Blato.
-At the beginning itself, you stop at Blagaj visiting the spring of Buna river and a historic tekke (the Dervish Monastery).
-This 600 years old Sufi monastery, referred to as Tekke or Tekija, is uniquely perched on 200 metres high cliff that hugs the entire area.
+At the beginning itself, you stop at Blagaj to visit the spring of the Buna river and a historic tekke (the Dervish Monastery).
+This 600-year-old Sufi monastery, referred to as Tekke or Tekija, is uniquely perched on 200 metres high cliff that hugs the entire area.
 We recommend you visit Dervish Monastery.

 65kilometers ❘ ascent: 410 meters